ibm-cloud-architecture/terraform-openshift4-vcd/docs/airgap-cluster-setup.md

 ##### Update the terraform.tfvars airgap parameters

 Next update your terraform.tfvars file to create the cluster and enable airgap install.
-The `terraform.tfvars` file that needs to be updated for this step is located in the `/opt/terraform` directory of the bastion server.
-We will have to make changes in three sections.
+We will have to make changes in below sections.

 Update the trust bundle for your mirror registry following steps [Copy registry cert in case of registry setup in different VCD](#copy-registry-cert-in-case-of-registry-setup-in-different-vcd)